 Consultation is a key part of NICE’s guidance development.
 Our consultation processes enable stakeholders and others with an interest in our guidance to comment on guidance development at specific stages and feed back into the decision-making process.

-- After publication, when decisions are being made about updating the guidance, we consult on whether, and how, the guidance should be updated in a review consultation
+When decisions are being made about updating the guidance, we consult on whether, and how, the guidance should be updated in a review consultation.

 Identifying who takes part in a consultation